 1. Currency Trading for Dummies, by Brian Dolan:

 The beginners are in for a treat with this one.
 Suitable for all investors, this book is a straightforward one that is easy to understand and easy to follow.
-It covers currency trading conventions and tools, provides an insider’s look at key characteristics of successful currency traders, explains why it’s important to be organized and prepared, and offers guidance on trading pitfalls to avoid and risk management rules to live by, all in a very beginner-friendly manner.
+It covers currency trading conventions and tools offered by the best forex brokers.
+It provides an insider’s look at key characteristics of successful currency traders, explains why it’s important to be organized and prepared, and offers guidance on trading pitfalls to avoid and risk management rules to live by, all in a very beginner-friendly manner.
 Whether you’re just getting started out in the foreign exchange market or an experienced trader looking to diversify your portfolio, Currency Trading For Dummies sets you up for trading success.

 2. Currency Forecasting: A Guide to Fundamental and Technical Models of Exchange Rate Determination, by Michael R. Rosenberg: